aldendirks/discinaceae_phylogenomics/README.md

 done < $SAMPLE_LIST
 ```

-If you skipped genome assembly, you can download the assembled genomes from NCBI.
+Conversely, if you skipped genome assembly, you can download the assembled genomes from JGI and NCBI.
+See the instructions for the previous block of code on how to download genomes from JGI.

 ```
-GENOMES_DIR="$PROJECT_DIR/genomes"
+export GENOMES_DIR="$PROJECT_DIR/genomes"
 while IFS=$'\t' read -r -a samples_array
 do
     NAME="$(echo ${samples_array[15]} | tr " " "_" | sed 's/[_[:space:]]*$//')"